Tasoskz/Projects/MSs Projects/Active Mixer/README.md

 # Description
-This project is focused in the schematic design and optimization of a double banced active mixer.
+This project is focused in the schematic design and optimization of a double balanced active mixer.
 The specifications that had to be fulfilled was:
 -Suppresion of the third intermodulation products : bigger than 35dBc
 -Output power : 4dBm
 -Conversion gain : bigger than 1dB